 Mason Student Opportunity Fellowship

 The Mason Student Opportunity Fellowship was created by Loline Hathaway ’59 to honor the memory of David T. Mason ’58, with the goal of supporting first and foremost research work related to the Reed canyon, including projects in the visual and performing arts.
 Should no such proposals be forthcoming in a given year, the fund will also support broader environmental research projects.

 Eligibility: the fellowship is open to all Reed students in any discipline, except graduating seniors.
 This fellowship is open to any project on Reed Canyon.

 Students may apply to multiple opportunities, but a student cannot hold this fellowship at the same time as another summer award.

 Requirements: proposals should be designed for a summer of research, defined as ten weeks of full-time commitment.
-The successful student will produce a poster describing their experience for display at the summer fellowships poster session early in the fall semester, or, if that is not possible, submit a written report of no more than 1500 words along with a written narrative (two page maximum) of their experience.
+The successful student will produce a poster, exhibition, or performance in the fall following their fellowship, or, if that is not possible, submit a written report of no more than 1500 words along with a written narrative (two page maximum) of their experience.